China, South Korea end year-long diplomatic feud over missile system

 Relations deteriorated after South Korea announced in July 2016 that it would deploy the US-built Terminal High Altitude Area Defense (THAAD) defense system to defend against North Korean missile threats.

-The Chinese government who took issue with the planned missile system, which Foreign Minister Wang Yi said could jeopardize "China's legitimate national security interests."
+The Chinese government took issue with the planned missile system, which Foreign Minister Wang Yi said could jeopardize "China's legitimate national security interests."

-Tong Zhao, fellow at the Carnegie Tsinghua Center for Global Policy, told CNN said it appeared the Chinese government had decided to move on from the issue, which he said had led to major losses for both countries, diplomatically and economically.
+Tong Zhao, fellow at the Carnegie Tsinghua Center for Global Policy, told CNN it appeared the Chinese government had decided to move on from the issue, which he said had led to major losses for both countries, diplomatically and economically.

 "China needs a smooth relationship with South Korea in order to maintain its own geostrategic interests over the Korean Peninsula," he said.